Hut Information

 Will my cell phone work?

 Cell phone coverage in the area has improved since the installation of a cell phone tower near Ashford in the Fall of 2018.
 Nonetheless, you should not rely on your cell phone to work for emergency communication.
-Cell phones do not work at all huts.
+Please also keep in mind that there are no working outlets available at the huts.
+You will not be able to charge your phone or other electronics.

 What is the water source?